-Here we have a guide for choosing your toilet, covering the different types of toilet and even the type of flushing mechanism to help you decide what you need.
+Here we have a guide for choosing your toilet, covering the different types of toilets and even the type of flushing mechanism to help you decide what you need.

-This type of toilet has the pan hanging on the wall and the cistern concealed in the wall behind it.
+This type of toilet has a pan hanging on the wall and a cistern concealed in the wall behind it.
 More common in mainland Europe, it has become increasingly popular over recent years as more people travel abroad and see this style.

 You do however need to ensure that the pan is supported properly when fitted either by the use of special floor mounting brackets or the use of a framework.
 These frameworks, which support the pan and provide a place for the cistern, are available from several suppliers.